torik42/YaLafi/README.md

 ### Application of plug-in ALE

-**Remark.**
-This interface is work in progress.
-Any suggestions are appreciated.

 With [\[ALE\]](https://github.com/dense-analysis/ale),
 the proofreader ('linter') by default is invoked as background task, whenever one leaves insert mode.